songpengwei/md2pdf/readme.md

 - Markdown conversion relies on the `markdown` package with extensions for fenced code, tables, code highlighting classes, anchors, and attribute lists.
 - Local asset paths (images, etc.) will be resolved relative to the first source directory when generating the PDF.
 Keep assets alongside your Markdown files for portability.
 - MOBI generation requires either the `pandoc` binary (for use with `pypandoc`) or Calibre's `ebook-convert` on your PATH.
+- If you notice that chapter fonts aren’t rendering correctly, change the heading_font_family and chapter_title_font_family in the config to font families that exist on your machine and have complete coverage.